aatxe/oxide/oxide0.md

                       Γ_2, x ↦ r_x
 ```

-We want to step with:
+We want to step with either:
 ```
 σ(x) = ρ_x
 ;; looking up the whole path through regions checks ƒ ≠ 0